e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 inbase.ms               [MS]
 ```

 Runs mstransform with mode='hanning' on DATA column.
 It produces a new MS, which substitutes the `inbase.ms`.
 It works with MS or MMS.
 This step is optional but recommended for L band observations.
 It is probably not needed for C band datasets.
+A value of 1 will check the band of the dataset, and apply Hanning smoothing only if it is an L band dataset.
+A value higher than 1 will force Hanning smoothing, regardless of the band.